synrc/rpc/README.md

 * Viacheslav Katsuba
 * Maxim Sokhatsky

-Let's build true native Erlang zero-cost encoders/decoders for all languages with you!
+Let's build true native Erlang zero-overhead encoders/decoders for all languages with you!

 OM A HUM